 Once a student has been admitted to GSCC, the student may enroll in those courses for which he or she is qualified, but only during a time designated by the College as a registration period.
 (The Gadsden State calendar, which appears in this catalog and online, provides registration dates).
-A complete list of all courses to be offered during a particular semester, along with the appropriate schedule of important dates for that semester or term, is published online prior to the time for registration.
-For additional information about these lists, schedules, and the registration procedure, students should access the Gadsden State website www.gadsdenstate.edu or contact the Records Office (256.439.6911).
+A schedule of courses along with the appropriate schedule of important dates for each term, is published online prior to the time of registration.
+For additional information about these lists, schedules, and the registration procedure, students should access the Gadsden State website www.gadsdenstate.edu or contact the Records Office (256.549.8210).